ohmyshake/programming-tutorial/book/programming_environment/GUN.md

 - The `-lfftw3` option tell the compiler to link the FFTW library.
 - The `-lm` option tell the compiler to the math library.
+- The `-I` option to include header file
+- The `-L` option to include package

 :::{dropdown} The example **`fftw.cpp`** file is here: